gregsdennis/ThingFilter/Readme.md

 That's where ThingFilter comes in.

+## Query Options

+	simple "quoted substring" tagged:6

+The above query string shows the available syntaxes supported by ThingFilter.
+Let's break it down to see how each token is applied.

+The first two are pretty easy.

+- The `simple` token is a single word that matches on a "contains" basis.
+- The `quoted substring` is multiple words that matches on a "contains" basis.

+Both of these work on any of the configured values of an item.

+The `tagged:6` on is a bit more complex.
+In configuring the filter, the tag `tagged` has been set to search on a particular value of an item in the collection.
+This means that even if another configured value produces a match, the match won't be registered.

+Furthermore, a tagged value may be configured to match only if the tag is present.
+If this were the case for `tagged:6`, then a mere `6` will not match on the value.

-## Usage
+## Configuration

-First, we need to create an instance of ThingFilter based on the type of object we want to filter.
-Then we configure it.

-### Choose your filter criteria

-In order for the filter to work, we need to tell it the data to analyze via the `MatchOn()` method.
-The sole parameter for this method is a function that takes the object and returns a value.
-This value will be converted to a string and compared to a word in the query.
+Configuring the ThingFilter is performed through the `MatchOn()` method.
+This method requires a function to return the value on which to filter.
+Once obtained, the value will be converted to a string (via `ToString()`) so that the comparison to the query token can occur.

+In it's simplest form, it will be matched against all untagged query tokens:

-	var filter = new ThingFilter<Product>()
+	var filter = new ThingFilter<Product>().MatchOn(p => p.Title);

-                        .MatchOn(p => p.Sku)
+The function you use doesn't have to be a property; it could be a field, or even a method that returns the desired value.
+The following are also valid:

-                        .MatchOn(p => p.Title)
+	filter.MatchOn(p => p.GetTitle());
-                        .MatchOn(p => p.Price);
+	filter.MatchOn(p => p.Title.Length);

-### Optionally select a case-sensitive filter

-The default behavior of the ThingFilter is a case-insensitive comparison.
-If you prefer a case-sensitive comparison, you can use the `CaseSensitive()` method.

-	filter.CaseSensitive();

-### Sort by relevance

-By default, the filter will return matches in the same order as the collection provided to it.
-Optionally, you can sort by relevance by using the `SortByRelevance()` method.
-This will cause the filter to rank each match and sort the results in a descending order, eliminating items which have no matches.
+To allow the user to specify a tag, you can provide it as a second parameter:

+	var filter = new ThingFilter<Product>().MatchOn(p => p.Title, "title");

+The tag doesn't have to match the name of the value, although it's sometimes helpful.
+It's important to remember, though, that tags in the query token must be exactly equal to the value specified here.

+Finally, if you'd like the tag to be required, pass a `true` as the third parameter:

+	var filter = new ThingFilter<Product>().MatchOn(p => p.Title, "title", true);

+><small>**NOTE** The `MatchOn()` method will throw an exception if you specify that the tag is required without specifying a non-empty, non-whitespace tag.</small>

-### Getting results
+## Getting results

 Once configured, you'll want results.
 To get your results, pass your collection into the `Apply()` method.
 This will yield an `IEnumerable<T>` with only the items which match your filter.